 About the project

-We're is extending our recycled water supply network from Mount Duneed through to Deakin University in Waurn Ponds, where Class A recycled water will be used to maintain the sporting fields.
+We're extending our recycled water supply network from Mount Duneed through to Deakin University in Waurn Ponds, where Class A recycled water will be used to maintain the sporting fields.

 We're committed to achieving zero waste by 2030, and this project will help us better utilise recycled water and save precious drinking water supplies.